June 9, 2019. Grand Porch Party 2019. 1-5 pm. All ages. Free!

 March 31 2016.
 Inside The Songs: Singer-Songwriters in the Round.
 Artword Artbar.
 15 Colbourne St. Hamilton.
 Jeffrey Straker, Marie Avery, and Deanna.
 8 pm. $8 advanced tickets, $10 at the Door.

-Private music lessons available in the Hamilton Area.
+Private music lessons available.
 If you’re interested in learning vocal, piano, and/or theory lessons, then please don’t hesitate to ask!
+Online lessons now available.

 Hey everyone, for anyone interested, Andrew’s little 100 sq/ft repair shop is up and running.
 Here’s what he’s been up to lately.
 For more detes, follow him on twitter @andru_jonathon or email him with any inquiries @ firstname.lastname@example.org.
 In my humble opinion, he is the best!!
 Happy Sunday everyone. xo